bsaliou/ChemPrice/README.md

 # ChemPrice

-ChemPrices is a computer tool that allows retrieving the prices of molecules from their SMILES using various integrators.
-ChemPrices supports three
+ChemPrice is a computer tool that allows retrieving the prices of molecules from their SMILES using various integrators.
+ChemPrice supports three
 integrators: Molport, ChemSpace, and MCule.
 Each integrator requires an API key to be used.